-The supreme court has affirmed the constitutionality of the Michigan statute forbidding the manufacture and sale of colored oleomargarine and sustained the convictions of George W. Rotter, a Petoskey grocer, who was convicted for selling the colored article.
-Head on the Rail, Frank Alexander, of Otsego, who had been employed as a berry-picker in the Stevenville district, crawled under a box car on the Pere Marquette railway and fell asleep with his head on a rail.
-The car was moved and Alexander was ground to death.
+The supreme court, has affirmed the constitutionality of the Michigan statute forbidding the manufacture and sale of colored oleomargarine and sustained the convictions of George W. Rotter, a Petoskey grocer, who was convicted for selling the colored ar-

+Head on the Rail,

+Frank Alexander, of Otsego, who had He turned white and leaned against been employed as a berry-picker in the Stevenville district, crawled under "Learn-learn to love me?" he a box car on the Pere Marquette railsimost exhausted that.
+If I don't ac- usked, in a daze, "It is impossible." way and fell asleep with his head on "It will be difficult-but I am will- a rail.
+The car was moved and Alex-

 News Briefly Stated.

-Justice of the State Supreme Court Charles D. Long died in Detroit after a long illness.
-The 37th reunion of the Twentysixth Michigan infantry was held at At the 37th annual meeting in Port Huron of the Michigan State Medical society A. E. Bulson, of Jackson, was elected president.
-Oakland light infantry is the name that has been chosen for Pontiac's new military company.
-The Michigan Postmasters' association will hold its annual meeting in Saginaw September 4.
-Dr. John A. Boylan, supervisor of the Fifth ward, died in Ann Arbor, aged 40 years The post office at Harmon, Oakland county, which had a special service from Birmingham, has been discontinued, and the post office at Abronia, Allegan county, will be superseded by rural free delivery.
-Mrs. Mariah Hammon, aged 68, and John Cheney, aged 71, were married at Gov. Bliss has given \$20,000 to Albion The new Marquette & Southeastern The supreme court has disbarred E. Mrs. Frank-Yes, my husband S. Ross, of Kalamazoo, an attorney SPECIAL SEA SHORE EXCURSION.
+Justice of the State Supreme Court | ney Trouble in the worst form.
+Charles D. Long died in Detroit after a long illness.

+The 37th reunion of the Twenty

+At the 37th annual meeting in Port Huron of the Michigan State Medical new military, company.
+The Michigan Postmasters' association will hold its annual meeting in rural free delivery.
+Mrs. Mariah Hummon, aged 68, and John Cheney, aged 71, were married at

+Saginaw September 4.
+Dr. John A. Boylan, supervisor of the Fifth ward, died in Ann Arbor, aged tween Munising and Ishpeming.
+The supreme court has disbarred E. S. Ross, of Kalamazoo, an attorney purchase of military supplies.

+The post office at Harmon, Oakland county, which had a special service from Birmingham, has been discontinued, and the post office at Abronia, Allegan county, will be superseded by

+Gov. Bliss has given \$20,000 to Albion The new Marquette & Southeastern

-Lake Shore & Michigan Southern Railway.
-From Chicago July 17th. \$18.00 for the round trip to Atlantic City, Cape May, Ocean City and Sea Isle City.
-Stopovers allowed at Niagara Falls, at Westfield and Sandusky or side trips to Chautauqua and Put-in-Bay.
+SPECIAL SEA SHORE EXCURSION.
+Lake Shere & Michigan Southern

+Railway.
+From Chicago July 17th. \$18.00 for the round-trip to Atlantic City, Cape May, Ocean City and Sea Isle City.
+Stopovers allowed at Niagara Falls, at Westfield and Sandusky for side trips to Chautauqua and Put-in-Bay.
 Tickets good via boat between Cleveland and Buffalo if desired.
-Full information at City Ticket Office, 180 Clark St., or by addressing C. F. Daly, Chief A. G. P. A., A New Bug.
+Full information at City Ticket Office, 180 Clark St., or by addressing C. F. Daly, Chief A. G. P. A.,

+A New Bur.

 Brooklyn advertises a "reliable bug exterminator," which may be of use to any one who wants to exterminate reliable bugs.-Boston Globe.

 Delightful Eastern Trips.
-The Lake Shore & Michigan Southern Ry. has just issued a new summer book, "Lake Shore Tours," showing a selected list of eastern resorts, with routes and rates.
+The Lake Shore & Michigan Southern Ry has just issued a new summer book.
+"Lake Shore Tours," showing a selected list of eastern resorts, with routes and rates.
 Copy will be sent on application to C. F. Daly, Chief A. G. P. A., Chicago.

-One way to avoid fatal mistakes in distinguishing between mushrooms and toadstoools is to confine your operations to parsnips.-Chicago Daily News. \$20.00 Ocean Trip.
+One way to avoid fatal mistakes in dis-tinguishing between mushrooms and toadstoools is to confine your operations to parsnips.-Chicago Daily News.